 Wichita, KS — Darrel Kent of Wichita likes to tell anyone who’ll listen that he’s the biggest Elvis fan west of the Mississippi River.
 The 61-year-old Kansas native has been collecting Elvis memorabilia since he was a little boy when his mother introduced him to the King of Rock-n-Roll.

 “My mother and I used to listen to Elvis all the time,” said Mr. Kent recalling his youth.
 “She had a big Elvis collection.
-I guess that’s where I got the bug.
-But I have too much of it now, and I need to get rid of some of it.”
+So I guess that’s where I got the bug.
+But I have too much of it now, and I need to eliminate some of it.”

 Elvis Presley died of heart failure in 1977 following a battle with prescription drugs.
-His lifeless body in a seated position on the toilet, after which he had fallen to the floor.
+His lifeless body was seated on the toilet, after which he had fallen to the floor.

 And as luck would have it, ten years ago, Mr. Kent made a whimsical eBay bid on an Elvis artifact.